 “Utter nonsense,” she said.
 “Our center doors are open for anyone who wants to walk through them to acquire our offered services.”

 “None of our services has anything to do with the race of the women who walk through our doors and every woman is free to choose what is best for them,” stated Hunt.
 “Our focus will be placed on meeting a woman’s need, in her unplanned pregnancy, in which most instances are faced alone.
 We will provide non-judgmental support to women, regardless of a woman’s decision when she leaves the APC.”

 The APC will not be a full-service women's reproductive clinic, nor has it ever been advertised as such, said Hunt.

 Hunt listed the APC’s services: consultation and education on all pregnancy options; pregnancy testing; limited obstetric ultrasounds (conducted by a certified ultrasound technician under the supervision of a board-certified medical doctor will serve to confirm pregnancy and gestational age); practical material support (diapers, clothes, baby items); community referrals and advocacy; and post-decision support (parenting classes, adoption and post-abortion).

-Through Heartbeat’s more than 2,800 affiliated pregnancy help locations in 60-plus countries around the world, some 1.5 million clients are served each year and 300,000 mothers are enabled to choose life.
+The center is among Heartbeat International’s more than 2,800 affiliated pregnancy help locations in 60-plus countries around the world, making it part of a network that serves some 1.5 million clients each year, enabling an estimated 300,000 mothers to choose life annually.